Zuxaw/anime_of_the_day/README.md

 ## Scripts

 This template uses `yarn` as the package manager.
-If you want to use other package managers, you can delete `yarn-lock.yaml` and run `npm install` or `yarn install`.

 - `dev`: Start the development server
 - `build`: Build for production